Table of Contents [TOC]

 Whenever a user visits any blacklisted website, a warning message with a big red splash screen displays.
 These warning have important meanings and it is very important to understand the meaning of these messages:

-This message is used to aware the site visitors not to share any information.
+This deceptive site ahead warning error message is used to aware the site visitors not to share any information.
 Google detects that someone made changes to the site to deceive the users .
 This is often in the form of a spear phishing campaign, but can also include web pages that have otherwise been flagged as deceptive or advertisements.
+This could also lead to hosting account suspension issue on your siteground hosting.

 When a user attempts to open a site, this warning generates a big red screen with a message reserved for phishing blacklist websites: